We have an “Aunt Eleanor Box”.

 I want it!

 Yes.
-It is in the closet, but the closet only appears when Daddy is alone.
+The box is in the closet, but the closet only appears when Daddy is alone.

-And like magic, she went into her room, patiently waited while my husband retrieved the item.
+And like magic, she went into her room.
+She, I couldn’t believe it, waited patiently while my husband retrieved the item.

 This was a parenting epiphany!
 Let’s lie and pretend it is magic!